Haudenosaunee men's national lacrosse team

 The Haudenosaunee Nationals Men's Lacrosse Team, formerly known as the Iroquois Nationals, represents the Haudenosaunee Confederacy in international field lacrosse competition.
 They are currently ranked third in the world by World Lacrosse after winning Bronze at the 2018 World Lacrosse Championship.

 In June 2022, the Nationals dropped Iroquois from their name, adopting the name the Haudenosaunee Nationals.

-The Haudenosaunee are currently seeking to compete in the 2028 Olympics under their own flag, and have received support from both the Canadian and United States governments.
+The Haudenosaunee are currently seeking to compete in the 2028 Olympics under their own flag, and have received support from both the Canadian and United States governments to do so.

 History

 Background

 Lacrosse was originally played as part of a spiritual endeavour meant to praise and give thanks to the Creator, a tradition still followed today by the Haudenosaunee Nationals.
 For example, before each game the Haudenosaunee Nationals gather around their spiritual advisor who leads a traditional tobacco-burning rite, in addition to other rituals in an effort to prepare players before they take the field.
 The traditions attached to lacrosse extend to the wooden sticks, central to the Iroquois religion and culture.
 Specifically, males are given a miniature wooden lacrosse stick at birth, sleep with their stick nearby throughout their life, and even take one to the grave.
 It is believed that the first thing a Haudenosaunee does after reaching the afterlife is grab the stick placed in his coffin.
 The importance given to these wooden lacrosse sticks stem from the belief that these are gifts from Mother Earth.
 The Haudenosaunee believe that, because a living organism (i.e. a tree) died to make the stick, its spirit has been transferred to the stick's owner.
 Therefore, the Haudenosaunee play humbly in an attempt to honour the tree's sacrifice.